The Library in 2015

 The Eileen J. Garrett Library Visting Scholar Program

 The Eileen J. Garrett Library Visiting Scholar Program was inaugurated to accommodate individuals who obtain their own grant support for an extended visit to Greenport.
-Depending on the length of stay and the time of year, in some cases the Foundation can extend the hospitality of its corporate apartment to the Visiting Scholar if it is available.
-Otherwise the Foundation does not provide travel assistance, expense reimbursement or other financial support to the successful applicant.
+The Foundation does not provide travel assistance, expense reimbursement or other financial support to the successful applicant.

-If any scholars, researchers, artists, writers or post-graduate students are interested in the possibility of being considered for a one-month or shorter stay at the Library in future years, please write directly to the Foundation’s Executive Director, Lisette Coly, at the postal address listed below, or email her at email@example.com
+If any scholars, researchers, artists, writers or post-graduate students are interested in the possibility of being considered for a one-month or shorter stay at the Library in future years, please write directly to the Foundation’s President, Lisette Coly, at the postal address listed below, or email her at email@example.com

 For information on previous Visiting Scholars, click here.